ni/nimi-python/docs/nidcpower/class.rst

         Specifies the amplitude, in V RMS, of the AC voltage test signal applied to the DUT for LCR measurements.
         This property applies when the :py:attr:`nidcpower.Session.lcr_stimulus_function` property is set to :py:data:`~nidcpower.LCRStimulusFunction.VOLTAGE`.

+        Valid Values: 7.08e-4 V RMS to 7.07 V RMS

+        Instrument specifications affect the valid values you can program.
+Refer to the specifications for your instrument for more information.